Today, mobile shopping is on the rise.

 On the other hand, it will also help customers to receive required information like store address, contact details, and website.

 Furthermore, the average mobile user is a lazy animal who prefers everything wrapped and ready.
-So, integrating Mobile Payment Gateway in the most popular chat app WhatsApp can benefit in many ways.
+So, Integrate Mobile Payment Gateway in the most popular chat app WhatsApp can benefit in many ways.

 In fact, according to Forrester reports, Mobile Commerce has surpassed a total of $142 billion in revenues with online transactions.
-Now, more and more shopping apps as well as as chat apps are integrating mobile payment gateway to offer online payments.
+Now, more and more shopping apps, as well as chat apps, are integrating mobile payment gateway to offer online payments.

 Now, let’s imagine that you’re a desperate startup or an Entrepreneur, wanting to create a groundbreaking app like WhatsApp, you must take all responsibility for users’ sensitive data.

 For this, you can consider payment gateways that offer strong mobile libraries that do the biggest part of a hard job for you, but you’ll have to get this certificate.
 Also, you’ll need to have a general idea about merchant accounts.

 Now, let’s take a look at third-party mobile payment gateway processors.
 There are a bunch of mobile payment gateways these days.
 Some of them are widely known, where other are fresh and not so popular.

 Stripe is noteworthy and trustworthy mobile payment gateway solution.
 It provides authorization, a checkout feature for mobile as well as desktop, analytics and many more options that every startup or an instant messaging app needs.
 Although, Stripe charges transaction fee between 2.9% and 30 per transaction.

 If you’re developing your chat app like Whatsapp for iOS platform, you can checkout our Apple Pay Using Stripe Guide to understand the implementation process.